lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {: #tab-hash-sig-alg-oids title="Hash ML-DSA Composite Signature Domain Separators"}

-## Notes on id-MLDSA44-RSA2048-PSS-SHA256
+## Notes on id-MLDSA44-RSA2048-PSS and id-HashMLDSA44-RSA2048-PSS-SHA256

 Use of RSA-PSS [RFC8017] deserves a special explanation.

-The RSA component keys MUST be generated at the 2048-bit security level in order to match with ML-DSA-44
+The RSA component keys MUST be generated at the 2048-bit security level in order to compliment ML-DSA-44

-As with the other composite signature algorithms, when `id-MLDSA44-RSA2048-PSS-SHA256` is used in an AlgorithmIdentifier, the parameters MUST be absent. `id-MLDSA44-RSA2048-PSS-SHA256` SHALL instantiate RSA-PSS with the following parameters:
+As with the other composite signature algorithms, when `id-MLDSA44-RSA2048-PSS` and `id-HashMLDSA44-RSA2048-PSS-SHA256` is used in an AlgorithmIdentifier, the parameters MUST be absent. `id-MLDSA44-RSA2048-PSS` and `id-HashMLDSA44-RSA2048-PSS-SHA256` SHALL instantiate RSA-PSS with the following parameters:

 | RSA-PSS Parameter          | Value                      |
 | -------------------------- | -------------------------- |